percona/k8spxc-docs/docs/data-insert.md

 In this tutorial you will learn to insert sample data to Percona Server for MySQL.

-MySQL provides multiple methods for data insert.
-We will use a `For` loop to insert some sample documents.
+We will enter SQL statements via the same MySQL shell we used to [connect to the database](https://github.com/percona/k8spxc-docs/).
 {.power-number}

-1. Run the following command:
+1. Let's create a separate database for our experiments:

+    ```mysql
+    CREATE DATABASE mydb;
+    use mydb;
+    ```

+   ??? example "Output"

+        ```text
+        ...
+        ```

+2. Now let's create a table which we will later fill with some sample data:

     ```mysql
     CREATE TABLE extraordinary_gentlemen (